sbueringer/blog/_posts/2019-01-04-open-policy-agent-authorization-webhook.md

 This section shows how this setup is used to implement the use cases described above:

-## Create/ update/ delete pods in every namespace except kube-system
+## Create/update/delete pods in every namespace except kube-system

-First of all, we grant the group `user` the rights to create/ update/ delete pods via RBAC:
+First of all, we grant the group `user` the rights to create/update/delete pods via RBAC:

 ````yaml
 kind: ClusterRole